 Culloden Battlefield - The Battle of Culloden which took place on the 16 April 1746 was the final clash between the French-supported Jacobites and the Hanoverian British Government.
 It was the last battle ever to be fought on British soil.
 Nowadays you can visit the battlefield itself along with its exciting new visitor centre and interactive exhibition.
 Regular buses leave from Inverness Bus Station daily or alternatively you can take your own transport.
 Open daily, all year.

 Tel: 0844 493 2159

 Inverness Leisure – Offering a wide range of sports and leisure facilities including a 25 metre competition pool and a leisure pool for all members of the family.
 Inverness Leisure is located in Bught Park, close to the River Ness and the Caledonian Canal.
 Open daily.

-Boots N Paddles – For all those adrenalin junkies amongst you Boots N Paddles will be able to fulfill your needs!
+Boots N Paddles – For all those adrenalin junkies amongst you, the mobile outdoor adventure company Boots N Paddles will be able to fulfill your needs!
 They provide a wide range of outdoor activities all across the Highlands.
 Activities on offer include sea kayaking, canyoning and abseiling.